Who doesn’t love a good money-saving, budgeting tip?

 - Meal plan, but don’t set it in stone!
 Shop the specials & reduced meats/veggies and then tweak your meal plan to suit.

 - Buy in bulk where possible, but be sure to double check the unit price.
-Some times it is cheaper to buy the small quantity over the larger.
+Sometimes it is cheaper to buy a small quantity over a larger one.

 - Eat before you shop, tends to stop impulse buying.